 Not not included in the base contract for this phase are the following services which can be added as additional services, at your request.

 - Planning Department Approval and Variance Application processes – The Bay Area is made up of scores of towns, cities and counties, each of which has it’s own project approval processes.
 Some projects will require planning department approval or variance applications before they can be submitted to the building department for a permit review.
 We will know if this is the case by the end of the schematic design phase, if not earlier.
 These planning approval processes can be lengthy and require significant additional documentation, meetings, travel time, and so on.
 These processes are often best started at the end of the Schematic Design or Design Development phases.
-These Planning Process services are additional services.
-Because the processes vary significantly from jurisdiction to jurisdiction and from project to project, I will prepare a Planning Process Additional Services proposal as soon as we know what the process is and what documentation is required.
-The proposal will be made on a time and expense basis using my blended rate, $112.50 per hour + expenses.
+These Planning Process services are sometimes additional services.

 6 – Construction

-See my Fees and Compensation page for an explanation of how I determine my proposed compensation for Parts One and Two of my proposal.
+See my Fees and Compensation page for an explanation of how I determine my proposed compensation.

 Building a new house or commercial building or substantially remodeling an existing structure is a complicated and multifaceted process.
 It is one of the few activities you can undertake to gain a completely custom solution tailored just for you.
 Full architectural services are the best way to ensure that the process goes smoothly and the result is satisfactory.